Tolga, Queensland: Education

 Tolga State School is a government primary (Prep–6) school for boys and girls at Main Street.
 In 2018, the school had an enrolment of 328 students with 24 teachers (20 full-time equivalent) and 17 non-teaching staff (10 full-time equivalent).
 In 2023, the school had an enrolment of 316 students with 24 teachers (21 full-time equivalent) and 15 non-teaching staff (11 full-time equivalent).

 There is no government secondary school in Tolga.
 The nearest government secondary school is Atherton State High School in neighbouring Atherton to the south.

 There are also non-government schools in Atherton.

 Community groups

 The Tolga branch of the Queensland Country Women's Association meets at the QCWA Hall at 60 Main Street.

-Events

-Tolga Markets are held at the Tolga Racecourse from 7am to 12pm on the first Sunday of each month.
-Local produce, hand crafted items, clothing, tools and food are commonly found for sale.
-It is considered the second most popular market held on the Atherton Tableland, only slightly smaller than the Yungaburra Markets.